List of Left Behind characters: Chang Wong

-The brother of Ming Toy, he is 17 at the time of Global Community Supreme Potentate and Antichrist Nicolae Carpathia's temporary death, he is groomed by David Hassid to replace him as the Tribulation Force's mole in the GC Headquarters Palace in New Babylon.
+The brother of Ming Toy, he is 17 at the time of Global Community Supreme Potentate and Antichrist Nicolae Carpathia's temporary death.
+Chang is groomed by David Hassid to replace him as the Tribulation Force's mole in the GC Headquarters Palace in New Babylon.
 Hassid, who is a believer, cannot take the mark of the beast and so he flees, faking his death.

-Chang is pressured by his parents, who are Carpathia loyalists, to take the mark, but Chang violently protests this as he is a believer in Jesus Christ.
-He is later drugged by his father, who forces the mark on Chang while the young man is incapacitated; Chang fears for his soul as a result of this, although he is reassured that he cannot be held responsible for taking the mark since it was forced on him against his will.
+Chang is pressured to take the mark by his parents, who are Carpathia loyalists, but he violently protests as he is a believer in Jesus Christ.
+He is later drugged by his father, who forces the mark on him while he is incapacitated; Chang fears for his soul as a result, although he is reassured that he cannot be held responsible for taking the mark since it has been forced on him against his will.

 Even though Chang appears to have the mark of loyalty, believers can still see the mark of God on him.
 He is able to continue as the Trib Force's mole until God strikes New Babylon with darkness; then he is rescued and relocated to Petra to work with the Remnant of Israel.
 There, he is prayed for by Tsion and others, and his mark of loyalty is miraculously removed by God.

-Chang becomes romantically involved with Naomi Tiberias, but they decide to postpone marriage until a point beyond Glorious Appearing.
+Chang becomes romantically involved with Naomi Tiberias, but they decide to postpone marriage until a point beyond the Glorious Appearing.

 Gustaf Zuckermandel, Jr. (Zeke)

 Gustaf Zuckermandel, Jr. (aka: Zeke or Little Zeke) is a fictional character in the Left Behind series.
 He is described as a "fleshy" young man in thick-soled, square-toed, black motorcycle boots, black jeans, black T-shirt, and black leather vest.
 He is the only son of Gustaf Zuckermandel Sr. (aka: "Big Zeke").
-Zeke and his father were first introduced in Assassins.
+Zeke and his father are first introduced in Assassins.

-After having lost his mother and two younger sisters in a fire the night of the rapture, he and his father were converted by a trucker stopping at their gas station.
-They started going to a secret church in Arlington Heights and running a black market gas station.
-Zeke became a disguise specialist/master forger for the Tribulation Force and later joined them in Chicago, after his dad was arrested for black marketeering.
-He transformed Chaim Rosenzweig into Micah in Desecration.
-He was one of the few believers left alive when Christ, with his armies, returned to earth.
-Shortly after, he is reunited with his father, who returned from heaven with the armies of Christ.
+After having lost his mother and two younger sisters in a fire the night of the rapture, he and his father are converted by a trucker stopping at their gas station.
+They start going to a secret church in Arlington Heights and running a black-market gas station.
+Zeke becomes a disguise specialist and master forger for the Tribulation Force and later joins them in Chicago after his dad is arrested for black marketeering.
+He transforms Chaim Rosenzweig into Micah in Desecration.
+He is one of the few believers left alive when Christ, with his armies, return to earth.
+Shortly after, he is reunited with his father, who returns from heaven with the armies of Christ.

-He appears twice, albeit briefly, in the final novel Kingdom Come, when he gives Abdullah Smith advice on how to go about infiltrating The Other Light, and later when both he and his father are present at Mac McCullum's thousandth birthday party.
+He appears twice, albeit briefly, in the final novel, Kingdom Come, when he gives Abdullah Smith advice on how to go about infiltrating The Other Light, and later when both he and his father are present at Mac McCullum's thousandth birthday party.